edamame-course/FastQC/final/2016-06-22_FastQC_tutorial.md

 In non-enriched reads, it is relatively common to see highly represented kmers near the beginning of a sequence if adapters are present.

 ##5.
 Automation
-If we were to do quality checking manually, we would have to run FastQC on each of our 104 sample files individually.
-This is a time-consuming and repetitive task, so we're going to discuss how to automate this process.
+If we were to do all of this quality checking manually, we would have to run FastQC on each of our 104 sample files individually.
+This is a time-consuming and repetitive task, so we're going to automate this process.

 ```
 wget https://raw.githubusercontent.com/edamame-course/FastQC/master/Fastqc_automation.sh